 You should have this many friends by now.
 You should be speaking the language at this level.
 You should have been promoted already.
 You should have stayed home.
+You shouldn’t care so much about this or that.
+You should be strong!
 And the list goes on.

 “Should” is a word that makes you feel like you aren’t measuring up to some pointless measuring stick that doesn’t even exist.
 “Should” leads you down a slippery slope that has nothing but more self-doubt at the bottom.
 It’s a place where you go to beat yourself up, play the comparison game, and wonder where your life went wrong.
 Avoid it at all costs and train your brain to NOT use the word should.
 I’m serious about this.

 Nothing good comes from scolding yourself over what you should or shouldn’t have achieved.
 It’s in the past and you can’t turn back time.
 All it does is put you in a negative mindset that will keep you stuck.

 Who is in charge of what you should and shouldn’t do?
 Only you.
 Be kinder to yourself.
 And I’m telling you that so I hear it myself.
 We’re our own worst enemy sometimes.